 When we decided to create a new textbook about Writing in the Social Sciences, we made one major goal: that it NOT be boring.
-(You're welcome.
-We hope you agree!)
+(We hope you agree!)
 So we chose this interactive online venue with cool tech we thought you'd enjoy: embedded videos INSIDE the textbook, lots of images and graphics, embedded quiz and discussion questions, even live links so you don't have to leave the textbook to go to a web page.
 Plus, you can read it on a computer, tablet, and even your phone!

 But more importantly, we tried to talk to you like people.
 (We're assuming you're people.)
 We know a lot of textbooks can sound dry and boring and far away, but we wanted to teach you like you're sitting right there in front of us.
 So we've added stories and analogies that come from our lives and tried to make connections to culture and experiences that you'll relate to.
 Because, you know, we're people, too.
 And isn't that why you're going into the Social Sciences?
 Because you dig people?
 So much so that you want to study them?

 So to help you reach your goals, we're going to give you a window into the world of good writing.
 Here's the actual view from my office window as I write this.
 Can you believe those mountains?
-Well, we're going to be your guides as we climb the proverbial mountains to get the skills and knowledge you need to succeed as writers (cue song from The Sound of Music).
+We're going to be your guides as we climb the proverbial mountains to get the skills and knowledge you need to succeed as writers (cue song from The Sound of Music).
 We hope you'll do like our motto here at Brigham Young University:

 Enter to Learn, Go Forth to Serve